Nights at the Museums

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

-Join zoo staff, zookeepers and volunteers as Potter Park Zoo takes guests on a wild exploration of the natural world and animal kingdom!
-Walk through the zoo after hours and stop at the many hands-on activities as you go.
+Join staff, zookeepers and volunteers at Potter Park Zoo for a wild exploration of the natural world and animal kingdom!
+Walk through the zoo after hours and stop at the many hands-on activities along the way.
 Unveil the microscopic world around us; solve a veterinarian mystery; dabble in preparing meals for zoo animals; test your skull identification; discover some amazing things about nocturnal animals; learn how to be a conservation champion and so much more!

 Learn more about Potter Park Zoo – A Wild Evening Exploring a Living Museum